lennono/logging-multiprocessing/README.md

-After checking existing options and publish/subscribing systems this isn't a worthwhile endevear.
-Will leave up as an example of a concurrent structure ate work
+After checking existing options and publish/subscribing systems this isn't a worth while endevear.
+Will leave up as an example of a concurrent structure at work

 # Mulitprocessing example